Ericsson/dataplanebook/src/stats/stats.rst

 processing (thus excluding packet I/O).
 No actual packets are sent, and the clock cycles spent are dummy calculations, not using any memory.
 The numbers measured represent how much the application is slowed down, when statistics is added.
-Latency is specified is an average per counter add operation.
+Latency is specified as an average over all counter add operations.

 The counter implementations in the benchmark are identical to the examples.